tolees/lego/content/B08GNV163S-co.uk.md

 ℹ️:

-- The distinctive animals have different levels of building complexity to encourage toddlers’ construction skills
+- For children aged 18 months and up, this playset has it all: hands-on creativity, imaginative play possibilities and developmental benefits
-- Includes a buildable elephant (4 pcs), tiger (2 pcs), giraffe (3 pcs) and panda (2 pcs), plus 4 push-along ‘carriages’ with wheels
+- The distinctive animals have different levels of building complexity to encourage toddlers’ aged 1.5+ years old learning and construction skills
 - Kids can build and rebuild, line up the carriages, place animals on and off the train and stack them on top of each other
-- The LEGO DUPLO toy train features 4 buildable animals to learn about - look at the giraffe’s wobbling neck adding extra fun!
+- The toy train includes a buildable elephant (4 pcs), tiger (2 pcs), giraffe (3 pcs) and panda (2 pcs), plus 4 push-along ‘carriages’ with wheels
-- For children aged 18 months and up, this playset has it all: hands-on creativity, imaginative play possibilities and developmental benefits
+- The LEGO DUPLO animal train toy for toddlers features 4 buildable animals to learn about - look at the giraffe’s wobbling neck adding extra fun!

 [🛒 Check the deal!!](https://www.amazon.co.uk/dp/B08GNV163S/?tag=tolees0a-21)